Tuesday, December 29, 2009

 2. Now you can make the Kosher Cookbook App your mail shopping list application!
 Amazing shopping list feature which allows you to add all of your household needs in addition to the ingredients that you need for your recipe.
 Fill your pantry, wine cellar AND medicine cabinet!!

+3. Your shopping list is now shareable by email.
 Send your shopping list to your significant other or household help with just a click!

 4. Always have the latest version!
 Simple registration to receive regular updates on Kosher Cookbook.